CharlotteJNeumann/InfantDevelopmentTRAMIC/README.md

 The manuscripts is available as a preprint on BioRxiv: "First-Year Dynamics of the Anaerobic Microbiome and Archaeome in Infants’ Oral and Gastrointestinal Systems" Neumann et al 2024 https://www.biorxiv.org/content/10.1101/2024.07.24.604926v1

-Additionally, the mansucript is under review at mSystems at the moment.
+Additionally, the manuscript is under review at mSystems at the moment.

 Briefly, the oral and fecal microbiomes of infants were analyzed throughout their first year of life.